Cadry's Kitchen

 • Add the kimchi and cook until it isn’t too juicy anymore and is heated through, about 5 minutes.
 Add the green peas and cook until bright green and heated through, about 3 minutes.
 Set aside.

 • Break the rice apart with a spoon to remove clumps.
-In another skillet, heat the remaining 1 tablespoon (15 ml) of oil on medium-high heat.
+In another skillet, heat the remaining 1 tablespoon of oil on medium-high heat.
 Add the rice to the oil and cook until heated through and crisp, about 3 minutes.

 • Add the tamari and kimchi brine, and cook until absorbed and fragrant, about 2 minutes.
 Be sure to stir occasionally.

 • Stir the rice into the vegetables to combine.
 Cook for another 2 minutes to let the flavors meld.
-Serve with your garnishes of choice.

 Notes